A lot or a little?

 Is it any good?

-Along with George Orwell's 1984, BRAVE NEW WORLD is one of the most famous dystopian science-fiction novels in the English language.
+Along with George Orwell's 1984, this chilling novel is one of the most famous dystopian science-fiction novels in the English language.
 Aldous Huxley envisions a future where a person's destiny is determined through in vitro fertilization and prenatal treatments, leading to adulthoods ruled by consumerism and aimless sex.
-Although originally a critique of social trends in the 1930s, the novel is still funny, chillling, and relevant for today's readers.
+Although originally a critique of social trends in the 1930s, the novel is still funny, disturbing, and relevant for today's readers.

 Families can talk about how well author Aldous Huxley predicted the future when he wrote Brave New World in 1932.
 Was he only imagining the future, or was he also commenting upon trends at the time of the novel's publication?